Eazymov/checked/README.md

 # type-checked

-Check types of values with flow and typescript support
+Check type of value with flow and typescript support